WHAT ARE THE GOLD AWARDS ?

 The Judging process is as follows:

-1. Nominations and Entries are sought via The Dominion Post advertising and a general Entry Drive.
+1. Nominations and Entries are sought via The Post advertising and a general Entry Drive across the region.

-2. All Entrants select the Category best suited to their organisation and submit an Entry document based on the Entry Guidelines.
-They may also choose to enter one, two or all three of the Best Practice Awards.
+2. All Entrants select the Category best suited to their organisation and submit an Entry Form for whichever Main Category they have selelcted.
+They may also choose to enter 1, 2 or all 3 of the Best Practice Awards.

-5. The Judges also select the Winner of the supreme award - The Dominion Post Wellington Gold Award.
+5. The Judges also vote for the Winner of the supreme award - The Post Wellington Gold Award.

-This whole process takes about 20 weeks, with the Finalists being announced about 6 weeks before the event at a Finalists Announcement Function.
+This whole process takes about 20 weeks, with the Finalists being announced about 6 weeks before the event at a Finalists Announcement event at Te Wharewaka o Poneke.

 WHO ELSE IS INVOLVED?